hivestrung/finance-tracker/README.md

 category.py
 - returns a category based on the transaction description and keywrods in the category.json file.

+gen.exe
+- an executable of gen.py for users that do not have a local Python installation.

+gen.py
+- generates an example all-transactions.csv with 720 entries.

 index.html
 - contains the visualization portion of the application.